IPL-UV/IPL-UV.github.io/content/people/alumni/diego_bueso.md

   github: 'https://github.com/DiegoBueso'
 ---

-My research work is about machine learning and its application on remote sensing specifically in feature extraction and climate dynamics analysis.
-I am especially interested in soil moisture data analysis and climate teleconnections.
+When I was at ISP, my research work was about machine learning and its application to remote sensing, specifically in feature extraction and climate dynamics analysis.
+I was especially interested in soil moisture data analysis and climate teleconnections.